yakksiek/multistep-form/README.md

 See the live version of [Multi-page form](https://yakksiek.github.io/multistep-form/).

-The application features a multi-page form interface, styled using Styled-Components.
+The application features a multi-page form interface, styled using Styled-Components and TypeScript.
 It includes a custom select component, allowing users to navigate through options with keys.
 Additionally, the app uses a photo file upload system and live form validation.

 **Main features**: